lexibank/tlopo/out/vol1/chapter9.md

 ## 1. Introduction

-The theme of this volume is material culture, and it is perhaps inevitable that a majority of the reconstructions in the preceding chapters are of nouns denoting objects -mostly utensils and some manufactured objects, especially buildings and seagoing vessels.
+The theme of this volume is material culture, and it is perhaps inevitable that a majority of the reconstructions in the preceding chapters are of nouns denoting objects - mostly utensils and some manufactured objects, especially buildings and seagoing vessels.
 A number of reconstructions are of verbs denoting actions performed with these utensils or on the materials of which objects are made.
 In many cases, however, the relevant verbs have meanings which transcend the subthemes of individual chapters, and so we have decided to bring them together here and to consider them in relation to each other in order to gain a better understanding of their meanings.
 This leads to a certain amount of repetition, but we have thought it more convenient for the reader to have much of the data assembled here than to have to pursue cross-references to earlier chapters.
 In the interests of space, however, we have generally not repeated here those verbs whose meanings fit neatly enough under the subtheme of another chapter, and we have sometimes reduced the cognate sets given as supporting evidence.

 Some system of classification was necessary to give coherence to our work, and we started with a classification based on what we thought were sensible but somewhat ad hoc semantic classes.
 Interestingly, as work progressed and the glosses of cognate set members gave us pointers to the meanings of our reconstructions, so the meanings of the reconstructions themselves led us to reshape our classification and to recognise semantic divisions which were not part of our original classification.
 In this way, we believe we have gained some insight into the semantic classification of acts of impact, force and change of state used by POc speakers.

 The final classification of reconstructions, with section numbers, is as follows:

-FIXME
+FIXME: add ToC

 <a id="p-234"></a>

 Possibly the most interesting categories that emerged were 'separate flesh from shell, skin from fruit, bark from tree, leaves from branch or midrib' and 'split into two or more sections'.
 Perhaps the first of these could be more quintessentially expressed as something like 'separate one naturally occurring layer of an object from the rest'.
 In each case the conceptual focus seems to be on the separation itself, not the manner in which it is done.
 Because of this focus, we found ourselves impelled to combine different manners of separation -cutting, peeling, separating, splitting and tearing-into a single higher-order grouping, as they seem not to have been as important for classifiying actions in POc as they are in European languages.

 The formal categories of POc verbs are particularly salient in this chapter.
-They are explained in greater detail in [Chapter 2, §3.1.1](chapter2.md#s-3-1) .
+They are explained in greater detail in [Chapter 2, §3.1.1](chapter2.md#s-3-1).
 Many verbs can be reconstructed with both an intransitive and a transitive alternant.
 Two patterns commonly occur.
-They are illustrated by the first two reconstructions in [§2.1](#s-2-1) .
-In the first pattern, the intransitive has two syllables and ends in a consonant (shown in brackets if it is not reflected in the supporting data), and the transitive alternant has an added &ast;-i-. e.g. POc &ast;asa(q), &ast;asaq-i- 'grate, sharpen by grating or rubbing'.
+They are illustrated by the first two reconstructions in [§2.1](#s-2-1).
+In the first pattern, the intransitive has two syllables and ends in a consonant (shown in brackets if it is not reflected in the supporting data), and the transitive alternant has an added _&ast;-i-_ e.g. POc _&ast;asa(q)_, _&ast;asaq-i-_ 'grate, sharpen by grating or rubbing'.
 The hyphen on the transitive means that it was usually followed by an enclitic object pronoun.
-In the second pattern, represented by POc &ast;kiri[-] 'file, rasp, saw', there is no final consonant, and the intransitive and transitive are identical, with two syllables.
+In the second pattern, represented by POc _&ast;kiri[-]_ 'file, rasp, saw', there is no final consonant, and the intransitive and transitive are identical, with two syllables.
 The hyphen in square brackets indicates that nothing follows the intransitive alternant, but that an enclitic object pronoun follows the transitive.

 <a id="p-235"></a>

 With verbs of the first pattern, we sometimes present the intransitive and transitive alternants separately with their supporting data if these form long lists, and sometimes together.

 There is a third pattern represented in the reconstructions in this chapter.
-Here, the intransitive consists of a single-syllable 'root' with a reduplication of the initial consonant-vowel sequence, as in POc &ast;toto(k) 'cut, chop' ([§3.2](#s-3-2)), where the root is &ast;tok.
-The transitive consists of the root with added &ast;-i- as in POc &ast;toki.
+Here, the intransitive consists of a single-syllable 'root' with a reduplication of the initial consonant-vowel sequence, as in POc _&ast;toto(k)_ 'cut, chop' ([§3.2](#s-3-2)), where the root is &ast;tok.
+The transitive consists of the root with added _&ast;-i-_ as in POc _&ast;toki_.

 Sometimes, as explained in [Chapter 2, §3.1.1](chapter2.md#s-3-1), we are unable to determine from the cognate set what verb class a given intransitive verb belonged to.
 This means that the glosses of intransitive verb reconstructions are sometimes vague, because we do not know whether the actor or the undergoer was the subject.

-Another alternation that occurs, but has nothing to do with transitivity, is between a reconstruction with an oral-grade initial consonant, like POc &ast;kiri[-] 'file, rasp, saw', and one with a nasal-grade initial consonant, like POc &ast;giri[-] 'file, rasp'.
+Another alternation that occurs, but has nothing to do with transitivity, is between a reconstruction with an oral-grade initial consonant, like POc _&ast;kiri[-]_ 'file, rasp, saw', and one with a nasal-grade initial consonant, like POc _&ast;giri[-]_ 'file, rasp'.
 Where such an alternation is reconstructed, the alternant reconstructions are labelled (1) and (2).
 The possible origins of this alternation are discussed in [Chapter 2, §3.1.3](chapter2.md#s-3-1).

 A practical problem in the analysis for this chapter was that it is often necessary to reconstruct two or more formally similar verbs.
 There are some quite principled reasons for this, and some which are more ad hoc.
 The more principled explanations are that (i) a verb may have intransitive and transitive alternants, as noted above; (ii) verbs with similar meanings often contain the same PAn monosyllabic root, as described in [Chapter 2, §3.1.3](chapter2.md#s-3-1) ; (iii) as mentioned in the previous paragraph, verbs with corresponding oral-grade and nasal-grade consonants must sometimes be reconstructed.
 Once verbs with similar forms and meanings exist alongside each other, the conflation of two forms to make a new one is quite possible or phonaesthetic motives may lead to the creation of new but similar forms.
 In [§2.2](#s-2-2), appeal is made to a sporadic sound change which occurs in Oceanic languages in order to explain some of the similarities among verbs of scratching and scraping.
 It is probable, though, that phonaesthetic motives have also operated here as they appear to in English scratch, scrap, scrape, scrawl, scribble, scrimp.